-Whether it is movies that take place during real-world wars, sci-fi movies with battles against aliens or robots, or films that take place with the war as a backdrop, there are a lot of great war movies on Netflix for fans to enjoy.
+Whether it is movies taking place during real-world wars, sci-fi movies with battles against aliens or robots, or films that take place with the war as a backdrop, there are several great war movies on Netflix for fans to enjoy.

 Whether it is a Netflix original or a movie licensed from another studio, there is something here for everyone.